 To operate the emergency exit window, pull the red handle(s) and swing the window outward.
 The window is hinged at the top.
-Some models use a slider window for the emergency exit.

 When parked, be sure the exit window is not blocked by trees or other obstacles.

 The cabover skylight can also be used as an exit route.